The inner strength of Mirage Farina Jenius

 As many people would know, Macross Delta is the show that I’ve been following most fervently these past two seasons.
 The vibe on the show has been somewhat mixed, though relatively positive until the show took a quiet and information-heavy turn over the last few weeks.1 Relatively positive, that is, except with regards to Mirage.
 Many of the fans who declared for her in the early episodes have become increasingly disillusioned with her character and story arc.
 Unlike Sheryl from Frontier and Misa from SDFM, the word is that she does not have the qualities that a main character deserves.
 In a word, she just isn’t anything “special.”

 It took me quite a while, but I can now confidently say that I completely disagree with that reading of Mirage.
 Disclaimer: I’m a Freyja fan, and even now, she’s still my favourite character.
 Hence, even though I was also amongst the crowd wondering out loud if Mirage was ever going to step up and do something interesting, it never really bothered me that she hadn’t.
 That is, until the last month or so, when disappointed fans really started ranting about her online, particularly after episode 20 seemingly cemented her place as the ‘support role’ in the triangle.
-But I found something more in that episode’s key scene.
-I saw a rather unusual character arc for Mirage, one that is grounded completely in the notion that she isn’t special.
-In fact, that is precisely what makes her so inspirational.
+But I found something more in that episode’s key scene, in which Mirage declared that she would protect Hayate and Freyja.
+I saw a rather unusual character arc for her, one that is grounded completely in the notion that she isn’t special.
+In fact, that is precisely what makes Mirage so inspirational.